dsccommunity/dsccommunity.org/content/blog/convert-tests-to-pester5-for-dsc-community-repository.md

 }
 ```

->**NOTE:** A more advanced version of stub modules that also using classes
+>**NOTE:** A more advanced version of stub modules that use classes
 >for the types and how to create it can be found in the DSC resource module
 >[_ActiveDirectoryDsc_ Stubs folder](https://github.com/dsccommunity/ActiveDirectoryDsc/tree/master/tests/Unit/Stubs).

 #### How to use stub module in tests

-Preferably the stub module should only be imported when it is needed and
+Preferably, the stub module should only be imported when it is needed and
 then be directly removed to minimize spill-over to other tests.
 The stub
 module should be imported in an `BeforeAll`-block and removed in an
 `AfterAll`-block.